Icybrig/About-me-website/README.md

 My expertise lies in designing and deploying end-to-end data solutions, integrating machine learning models, and transforming complex data into actionable insights.
 I am proficient in Python and SQL, which I use extensively for data manipulation, analysis, and automation.
 I also have solid experience in creating compelling data visualizations and dashboards using Power BI, Tableau, and InDesign, allowing me to effectively communicate insights to both technical and non-technical stakeholders.
 I have hands-on experience building real-time dashboards with Grafana, developing predictive analytics pipelines, and deploying scalable applications using Docker, FastAPI, and PostgreSQL.

-Professionally, I specialize in data cleaning, visualization, and business analysis aimed at driving operational efficiency and business growth.
-I am currently seeking a six-month internship as a Data Analyst, where I can continue to strengthen my skills in data processing, data mining, and data visualization.

 Currently, I am working at Audensiel as an internship for 6 months starting from june.
 The subjective of this internship is to developing and evaluating the performance of U-Net architecture for Stroke Lesion Segmentation.

 # Education